elhakimyasya/Matericons/README.md

 ## Contributing 🤝

 Matericons welcomes contributions from the community.
-To contribute to the project, please follow the contribution guidelines.

-## Code of Conduct 🤝

-Matericons has a code of conduct that all contributors are expected to follow.
-The code of conduct can be found in the CODE_OF_CONDUCT.md file in the Matericons repository.

 ## License 📜